andela-technology/qualified-docs/content/for-candidates/index.md

 <div class="note-box note-box-warning">

 **IMPORTANT NOTE**
 Submitting the solutions is a final step.
-Once submitted, you cannot go back and make changes to your code or Q&A answers, unless the company providing the assessment resets your submission for you.
+Once submitted, you cannot go back and make changes to your code or Q&A answers unless the company providing the assessment resets your submission for you.

 </div>